 Romania e-Invoicing (e-Factura)

 Romania’s new e-Invoice system was presented in 2020 by the Ministry of Finance and the National Financial Administration Agency.
 On 17 December of that year, the government of Romania published EMERGENCY ORDINANCE no. 130 and clarified details about the new e-invoice regime, including scopes and deadlines.
-While developing this project, Italy’s B2G (business-to-government) and B2B (business-to-business) e-invoicing system was analyzed.
+While developing this project, Italy’s B2G (business-to-government) and B2B (business-to-business) e-Invoicing system was analyzed.

 While planning to implement the RO e-Invoice system (named e-Factura) the SAF-T RO (standard audit file for tax) report obligation was started in January 2022.